What is a Deal Sheet?

 Including the dates (year and month) of each deal indicates how recent your experience is in different sub-practice areas.
 For each category listed on your deal sheet, you could choose to list deals in an order that is descending and chronological.

 5. A deal sheet is unnecessary if you possess little experience

-For the very junior people with very little experience, the compilation of deal sheet may not be very necessary.
-It wouldn’t be in order to hand over a deal sheet that lists a total of only two or three deals.
-However, such few deals can be included in your resume as bullet points.
-Your experience needs to be shown concretely.
+For very junior people with little experience, the compilation of a deal sheet may not be necessary.
+However, even a little experience can be included in your resume as bullet points.

 6. Note any unique legal issues in each matter

-For each matter listed, include a note to offer an explanation for any particularly uncommon, complicated, or interesting legal issues that came up during your work, how you helped in handling the issue, and also how it was resolved.
-You should, however, be careful not to divulge any confidential information.
+For each matter listed, include a note to offer an explanation for any particularly uncommon, complicated, or interesting legal issues that came up during your work, how you helped in handling the issue, and how it was resolved.

 7. You can include deals that did not close

-You can also include some of the deals that did not close if they contribute something to the fundamental breadth of your experience.
+You can even include some of the deals that did not close, if mentioning them contributes something to the fundamental breadth of your experience.